 | 05 | ERR-05-xxx | Credentials and tokens |

-| 06 | ERR-06-xxx | Authentication and OAuth |
+| 06 | ERR-06-xxx | Authentication — returned as OAuth redirect responses, not JSON API errors |

 Practical Patterns